ufranske/go-gocd/gocd/README.md

 ``` go
 type AgentsService service
 ```
-AgentsService describes Actions which can be performed on agents
+AgentsService describes actions which can be performed on agents